Richard Barrett (composer): Biography

 Barrett was born in Swansea, Wales and attended Olchfa School.
 After completing his first bachelor's degree in genetics and microbiology from University College London in 1980, he began to study music, taking private lessons with Peter Wiegold, and soon thereafter participating in the 1984 Internationale Ferienkurse für Neue Musik where there were fruitful encounters with Brian Ferneyhough and Hans-Joachim Hespos.
 In the late 1980s he became associated with the so-called New Complexity group of British composers because of the intricate notation of his scores.
 He is equally active in free improvisation, most often in the electronic duo FURT with Paul Obermayer, formed in 1986, but also since 2003 as a member of the Evan Parker Electro-Acoustic Ensemble.
 Since 1990 about half of his compositions have been written for the ELISION Ensemble, most notably the extended works Opening of the Mouth, DARK MATTER, CONSTRUCTION and world-line.
 Most of his compositions since the 1990s have involved both acoustic and electronic resources, combined in many different ways.
 In 2005 he and Obermayer formed the electroacoustic octet fORCH.

 He taught composition at Middlesex University from 1989 to 1992, and electronic composition at the Institute of Sonology of the Hague Royal Conservatory in 1996, where he worked until 2001.
-In 2009 he resumed teaching regularly at the institute.
+In 2009 he resumed teaching regularly at the institute, and is also Professor of Creative Music Research at Leiden University.
 Having moved from London to Amsterdam in 1993, he lived in Berlin from 2001 to 2013, initially as a guest of the German Academic Exchange Service's (DAAD) "Berliner Künstlerprogramm", except between 2006 and 2009 when he was a professor of composition at Brunel University London.
 Barrett has often been politically outspoken, and in 1990 joined the Socialist Workers Party.
 While no longer an active member he remains aligned with revolutionary socialism.

 Barrett won the Kranichsteiner Musikpreis at the Internationale Ferienkurse für Neue Musik, Darmstadt, in 1986, and was awarded the Gaudeamus Prize in 1989.
 He also won the Chamber Music category of the 2003 British Composer Awards.

 Many of Barrett's works are grouped into series, and have extra-musical associations—particularly with the writers Samuel Beckett and Paul Celan, but also the Chilean painter Roberto Matta, and ideas from physics, mythology, astrology and philosophy (in the texts of DARK MATTER).
 Barrett's compositional techniques, which derive equally and indistinguishably from serial, stochastic and intuitive methods, have since the mid-1980s made extensive use of computer programs he has developed himself.
 He regards free improvisation as a method of composition rather than as a different or opposed kind of musical activity.